velcro 9 months ago

 Yeah, and you're just American Female #3."

-fastfuture a day ago
+fastfuture 9 months ago

 I understand the issue for a platform like listennotes.
 The deep dive podcasts are great but for a personnal usage.
 For my own use (pushing my generated podcast to my phone podcast app), I made https://solopod.net (a simple private free rss feed from uploaded audio files).

-whimsicalism 2 days ago
+whimsicalism 9 months ago

 To make this useful, I would release the weights.